microsoft/live-share/welcome/welcome-joiner.md

 By downloading and using Project Cascade, you agree to the [license terms](http://aka.ms/project-cascade/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

-_Don't see your favorite IDE/editor?
-[Let us know!](https://github.com/Microsoft/project-cascade/issues/24) We plan to add support for additional tools based on community feedback._

 ### 2. Start a discussion with the collaboration session owner

 It's always good to start up a conversation via voice or chat in your favorite client before joining a collaboration session since you'll obviously need to communicate to collaborate.
 In addition, the collaboration session requires the owner to be connected to the service for [a number of good reasons](../docs/getting-started.md#owners-and-participants) to operate so you'll want to check in with them.